openfisca/openfisca-doc/openfisca-web-api/README.md

 ## Use Cases

-Those projects use the OpenFisca Web API:
+The following services use the OpenFisca Web API:

 - [legislation.openfisca.fr](https://legislation.openfisca.fr), giving you information on available OpenFisca variables.
 - [Mes Aides](https://mes-aides.gouv.fr), the French social benefits simulator.